 Tritan plastic is fast displacing polycarbonate as the go-to material for unbreakable plastic glasses.
 Tritan was developed specifically as a BPA-free alternative to polycarbonate plastic, which contains BPA.

 Whether you’re shopping for unbreakable plastic glasses that look like glass, colorful plastic tumblers, wine glasses, or stemware, you can find them in Tritan.
+Here are some of our top picks:

 Key facts about Tritan unbreakable plastic glasses: